-So, you have your Oculus Quest 2 in your hand and you might be wondering whether your beloved Quest 2 supports 8K or not.
+So, you have set up your Oculus Quest 2 and you might be wondering whether your beloved Quest 2 supports 8K or not.
 Well, we have the answer for you.

 Oculus Quest 2 is a standalone VR headset with a resolution of 1832×1920 per eye which can run up to 120Hz in its experimental mode (90Hz is the default setting).
 That totals a "nearly 4K" resolution when combined.
 So it is tacit that the Quest 2 can handle 4K content.